Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Burly
 You have advantage on skill checks made to maintain a grapple.
 You may move at full speed when dragging a creature you have grappled.

-### Lucky
-Whenever you roll a 1 on an attack roll or a skill check made during combat, reroll the attack or skill check.
-You must use the new result.

 ### Merciless
 After you apply at least one stack of a condition to a creature that already has a stack of that same condition, apply an additional stack of that condition.
 This effect does not trigger itself.